 The tenor made his stage debut in 2015, singing the leading role of Antonio in Moniuszko’s Nocleg w Apeninach (Night camp in the Apennines).
 The tenor appeared as a guest at Staatstheater Braunschweig between 2018 and 2020, singing Vicomte Cascada in Lehár’s The Merry Widow under the baton of music director Srba Dinić and Abdallo in a new production of Verdi’s Nabucco at Domplatz Open Air 2019.
 In 2017, Michał Prószyński performed Brahms’ Neue Liebeslieder Walzer, op.
 65 at the 2nd Voice and Piano Chamber Music Festival in Kraków and Harlequin in Szymanowski’s Mandragora at the 8th Festival of Polish Music with Kraków Philharmonic.

-In 2022, Michał Prószyński has sing Handel’s Israel in Egypt with Filharmonia Narodowa Warszawa in November and will perform Mahler’s Das klagende Lied with Berner Symphonieorchester in December.
-He performed under the baton of conductors including Daniel Carter, Nicholas Carter, Srba Dinić, Stanislav Kochanovsky, Gianandrea Noseda, Sebastian Schwab, and Jan Willem de Vriend and was accompanied by orchestras such as AUKSO Orkiestra, Berner Symphonieorchester, Orkiestra Filharmonii Narodowej, Jewish Chamber Orchestra Munich, Staatsorchester Braunschweig, and Verbier Festival Orchestra.
+In 2022, Michał Prószyński has sung Handel’s Israel in Egypt with Filharmonia Narodowa Warszawa and Mahler’s Das klagende Lied with Berner Symphonieorchester and Dvořák’s Stabat Mater in 2023.
+He performed under the baton of conductors including Daniel Carter, Nicholas Carter, Srba Dinić, Yoel Gamzou, Stanislav Kochanovsky, Gianandrea Noseda, Sebastian Schwab, and Jan Willem de Vriend and was accompanied by orchestras such as AUKSO Orkiestra, Berner Symphonieorchester, Orkiestra Filharmonii Narodowej, Jewish Chamber Orchestra Munich, Staatsorchester Braunschweig, and Verbier Festival Orchestra.
 In May 2022, he made his debut at the Munich Festival Stars & Rising Stars.

 Handel: Israel in Egypt HWV 54